mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

     service nginx configtest

-Reload the new nginx configuration
+Reload the new nginx configuration and restart the application

     service nginx reload
+    service alaveteli restart

 ---